dedis/cothority/README.md

 The code in this repository permits the testing and running of a cothority-system together with some applications.
 It is split up in deployment, application and protocols.
 The basic cryptographic code comes from [DeDiS/crypto](https://github.com/DeDiS/crypto).

+## Warning
+**The software provided in this repository is highly experimental and under heavy development.
+Do not use it for anything security-critical.
+All usage is at your own risk!**

 ## Deploy

 * DeterLab